learn-co-curriculum/dsc-object-oriented-attributes-with-functions/README.md

 ## Summary
-In this lesson, you were able to mimic a complex domain model using a Business and customer class with a few instance methods and variables.
+In this lesson, you were able to mimic a complex domain model using a business and customer class with a few instance methods and variables.